All Bodies Movement Program 2025, spring session:

 The two hour class is a generous amount of time so we can approach the class at a relaxed pace, with consideration for people’s needs.
 At any point if someone needs to rest, we encourage that.
 Also, if someone needs to leave early, that is fine too.

 Yes!
 This is for you!
-We want to encourage All Bodies who love moving but who may face a variety of barriers to participation to take a chance and dance!
-In this integrated dance program, our accessible use of ensemble improvisation increases the participation of differently abled movers.
-Integrated dance means all abilities dance together.
-This practice is fun, rewarding and challenging for people of dance or non-dance backgrounds.
-Our approach encourages participants and instructors to work together collaboratively to adapt exercises and discover movement and artistic possibilities.
-This is not only fun and rewarding, it is art!
+We want to encourage all bodies who love moving but who may face a variety of barriers to participation to take a chance and dance!
+In this integrated dance program, modelled on Danceablility (Oregon) and Liant La Troca (Barcelona), we use ensemble improvisation and contact improvisation to bring together a range of different movers.
+Integrated dance means movers with disability and without get to dance together.
+This practice is meaningful and challenging for people of dance or non-dance backgrounds.
+Our approach encourages participants and instructors to work together to discover movement and artistic possibilities.
+The classes are relaxed and foster an environment of empathy and connection.

 FAQs: